maxdemaio/splist/readme.md

 ## TODO

 - handle when topTracks or topArtists are empty (display - "not enough data")
-- get some OG stuff going like wtf
 - actually design a logo (omegalul)

 ## Notes